davidje13/react-hook-countdown/README.md

 - `interval`: number of milliseconds between refreshes; this will control how often the component is re-rendered, and will be used to quantise the returned remaining milliseconds.
-- `getTimeFunction`: a function which takes no arguments and returns the current time in milliseconds since the unix epoch.
-Defaults to `Date.now`.

-  **Note**: `getTimeFunction` should always be a real clock (as it will be used to pick an interval for refreshing), i.e. don't provide a stationary time, as this may result in a hot-loop of refreshes.
-  The primary reason for changing this is to allow a 'server time offset' or similar, not to allow a faster or slower flow of time.

 The returned value is -1 after the target time has been reached.
 Until then, it is the remaining number of milliseconds quantised by the